DimosthenisK/music-cheatsheet/README.md

 # Music Theory Cheatsheet

-A quick cheatsheet covering the basics for music theory, including major and minor scales, chords, and more.
+A quick react webapp with a cheatsheet covering the basics for music theory, including major and minor scales, chords, and more.

 ## Demo